mjlollar/Power_Analysis/README.md

 This stuff is memory-intensive garbage.... updating on new repository "num_Power"

 See, it's a double entendre.
-I use numpy to powerfully improve code, and use numpy for Power analysis..
+The new repository displays the power in using numpy to improve code, and I use numpy for Power analysis..

 See?